ncrypthic/doctrine-graphql/docs/index.md

 This library provides a [DoctrineGraphQL](https://github.com/ncrypthic/doctrine-graphql/blob/master/src/DoctrineGraphQL.php) builder class to build all Doctrine entities as GraphQL types by following a [naming convention](types.md#naming-conventions).

-For every GraphQL type it will create basic CRUD query and mutations.
-For the mapping to works, this library made some assumptions:
+For every entity class mapped to GraphQL object type it will create basic GraphQL Query and Mutations.

 ## Installation